+Net cash provided by operating activities was \$4.5 million in the year ended December 31, 2024.
+This amount was primarily attributable to our pre-tax income of \$5.1 million, depreciation of fixed assets of \$1.5 million and a net increase in working capital items of \$2.0 million.

+Net cash provided by operating activities was \$8.9 million in the year ended December 31, 2023.
+This amount was primarily attributable to our pre-tax income of \$7.7 million, depreciation of fixed assets of \$1.3 million and a net increase in working capital items of \$0.5 million.

 Net cash provided by operating activities was \$3.8 million in the year ended December 31, 2022.
-This amount was primarily attributable to our pre-tax income of \$3.9 million, depreciation of fixed assets of \$1.5 million and a net increase in working capital items of \$1.8 million.
+This amount was primarily attributable to our pre-tax income of \$3.8 million, depreciation of fixed assets of \$1.5 million and a net increase in working capital items of \$1.8 million.

-Net cash provided by operating activities was \$3.9 million in the year ended December 31, 2021.
-This amount was primarily attributable to our pre-tax income of \$1.5 million, depreciation of fixed assets of \$1.8 million and a net increase in working capital items of \$0.5 million.

-Net cash provided by operating activities was \$3.3 million in the year ended December 31, 2020.
-This amount was primarily attributable to our net profit of \$2.6 million, depreciation of fixed assets of \$1.6 million and an increase of \$0.5 million in other liabilities and accrued expenses.
-This amount was partially offset by an increase in trade receivables of \$1.0 million, increase in other accounts receivables and prepaid expenses of \$0.6 million and a decrease in trade payables of \$0.5 million.

-Net cash used in investing activities was \$3.0 million in the year ended December 31, 2022, compared to \$1.6 million in the year ended December 31, 2021, and \$1.1 million in the year ended December 31, 2022.
-Net cash used in investing activities in each of the three years ended December 31, 2022 was primarily for the purchase of fixed assets for our production lines and leasehold improvements.
+Net cash used in investing activities was \$15.9 million in the year ended December 31, 2024, compared to \$3.0 million in the year ended December 31, 2023, and \$3.0 million in the year ended December 31, 2022.
+Net cash used in investing activities in each of the three years ended December 31, 2024 was primarily for the purchase of fixed assets for our production lines and leasehold improvements.
+In 2024 and 2023 it included also investment in short-term bank deposits in the amount of \$6.4 million and \$2.7 million respectively, and in 2023 a repayment from our insurance company in the amount of \$2 million.

-Net cash used in financing activities was \$1.6 million in the year ended December 31, 2022, which was primarily attributable to the \$0.7 million of repayment of long-term loans and dividend distribution of \$1.0 million.
+Net cash generated from financing activities was \$9.6 million in the year ended December 31, 2024, which was primarily attributable to issuance of shares, net in the amount of \$9.3 million.

-Net cash provided by financing activities was \$2.1 million in the year ended December 31, 2021, which was primarily attributable to the \$3.1 million of proceeds from long term loans of \$3.1 million.
-These amounts were partially offset by repayments of short-term credits.
+Net cash used in financing activities was \$3.8 million in the year ended December 31, 2023, which was primarily attributable to the \$3.3 million of repayment of long-term loans and dividend distribution of \$1.3 million.

-Net cash used in financing activities was \$814,000 in the year ended December 31, 2020, which was primarily attributable to the \$5.6 million of proceeds from a rights offering of our ordinary shares and proceeds from long term loans of \$1.1 million.
-These amounts were partially offset by a decrease of \$1.6 million in short-term credits and the repayment of short-term shareholder loans of \$3.7 million
+Net cash used in financing activities was \$1.6 million in the year ended December 31, 2022, which was primarily attributable to the \$0.7 repayment of long-term loans and dividend distribution of \$1.0 million.

-Capital expenditures on a cash basis for the years ended December 31, 2022, 2021 and 2020 were approximately \$3.0 million, \$1.5 million and \$1.1 million, respectively.
+Capital expenditures on a cash basis for the years ended December 31, 2024, 2023 and 2022 were approximately \$9.5 million, \$2.4 million and \$3.0 million, respectively.
 Our capital expenditures in such periods mainly related to our investments in production and manufacturing equipment, and in leasehold improvements.